orangepi-xunlong/scripts/README.md

-# OrangePiH3_scripts
-The scripts for OrangePi H3
+The scripts for Orange Pi Linux SDK